NM001/Pro001/README.md

 - welcome view for registered members with both local time and location displayed at the top

-You may now join our collaborative team
+You may now join our coding team, let's do this !

 Var Pro001 = new App